hamzaali81/Node-Js-final-Testing/README.md

 # Simple web API , Server,Routing, Read and Write

 Npm Information:
-1.Most of the package on npm follow these
+1 .Most of the package on npm follow these
 _ (^) semantic tags.
  _ (^) by default current version major and minor version release.
 _ (~) only safer version patch fix only accept patch release